 My friends, there is no need for alarmist talk.
 Comrade Stalin is not our enemy.
 He cares about the working class.
-It is the politicians who have sold us out, by placing their own narrow class interests ahead of the people's.
+It's our leaders who have sold us out, by placing their own narrow class interests ahead of the people's.
 Don't you see?
-They want to keep us divided, keep us bickering, keep us gnawing at each other.
+They want to keep us divided, keep us bickering, keep on gnawing at each other.
 That's how they keep their power.
-They try to make us believe that they really care about us, when they really don't.
+They make us believe that they really care about us, when they don't.
 All they care about is profit, earned from the sweat of the workers who are forced to toil for peanuts while they live in mansions and roll in money.
 Do you think that's fair?
 Do you?